intrxx/Space-Eater/README.md

 # Space_Eater
-My first game in js
+My first game in js, It was done using Phaser engine